 \subsection{LLM-based Autonomous Agent}

-Formally speaking, an LLM-based agent can be described by the tuple \(\langle L, O, M, A, R\rangle\)~\cite{cheng2024exploring}, where: \begin{itemize}[leftmargin=*] \item \(L\) symbolizes the \textbf{Large Language Model}, serving as the agent's cognitive core.
-It is usually equipped with extensive, potentially domain-specific, knowledge, enabling it to make informed decisions from observations, feedback, and rewards.
-Typically, an LLM possesses significant zero-shot or few-shot learning capabilities, and we interact with the LLM with prompts. \item \(O\) stands for the \textbf{Objective}, the desired outcome or goal the agent aims to achieve.
-This defines the agent's focus, driving its strategic planning and task breakdown. \item \(M\) represents \textbf{Memory}, which holds information on both historical and current states, as well as feedback from external interactions. \item \(A\) signifies \textbf{Action}, encompassing the range of executions of the agent, from utilizing tools to communicating with other agents. \item \(R\) refers to \textbf{Rethink}, a post-action reflective thinking process that evaluates the results and feedback, along with stored memories.
+Formally speaking, an LLM-based agent can be described by the tuple \(\langle L, O, M, P, A, R\rangle\)~\cite{cheng2024exploring}, where: \begin{itemize}[leftmargin=*] \item \(L\) symbolizes the \textbf{Large Language Model}, serving as the agent's cognitive core.
+It is equipped with extensive knowledge, potentially fine-tuned for specific domains, allowing it to make informed decisions based on observations, feedback, and rewards.
+Typically, an LLM suited for this role is trained on vast corpora of diverse textual data and comprises billions of parameters, such as models like ChatGPT\footnote{\url{https://openai.com/chatgpt/}}, Claude\footnote{\url{https://claude.ai/}}, and Gemini\footnote{\url{https://gemini.google.com/app}}.
+These models exhibit strong zero-shot and few-shot learning capabilities, meaning they can generalize well to new tasks with little to no additional training.
+Interaction with the LLM typically occurs through prompts, which guide its reasoning and responses. \item \(O\) stands for the \textbf{Objective}, the desired outcome or goal the agent aims to achieve.
+This defines the agent's focus, driving its strategic planning and task breakdown. \item \(M\) represents \textbf{Memory}, which holds information on both historical and current states, as well as feedback from external interactions. \item \(P\) represents \textbf{Perception}, which represents the agent’s ability to sense, interpret, and understand its surroundings and inputs.
+This perception can involve processing structured and unstructured data from various sources such as text, visual inputs, or sensor data.
+Perception allows the agent to interpret the environment, transforming raw information into meaningful insights that guide decision-making and actions. \item \(A\) signifies \textbf{Action}, encompassing the range of executions of the agent, from utilizing tools to communicating with other agents. \item \(R\) refers to \textbf{Rethink}, a post-action reflective thinking process that evaluates the results and feedback, along with stored memories.
 Guided by this insight, the LLM-based agent then takes subsequent actions. \end{itemize}